-Illustration 152: End Strut Gauge Wheel
+Illustration 156: End Strut Gauge Wheel

-Note: The draper decks may need to be moved to allow at least 1" of clearance from the end strut gauge wheels.
+Note: The draper decks may need to be moved to allow at least 1" of clearance from the end strut gauge wheels, to avoid damage to the drapers.

 Vertical Crop Cutters

 Vertical crop cutters are offered by a variety of third party vendors.
 They are designed to cut in a vertical direction on for use in cutting entangled crops such as canola and peas and preventing the crop from being entangled on the ends of the cutting bar.